debridge-finance/debridge-launcher/README.md

 # Mandatory monitorings

-1. Basic monitoring of the server/virtual machine(cpu, memory, disk space).
+1. Basic monitoring of the server/virtual machine(CPU, memory, disk space).
-2. Availability check (may be connectivity):
+2. Availability check:
-  - all of full nodes(heco, bsc, etc).
+  - each of the full nodes(heco, bsc, etc).
 It is also good to check the synchronization status
   - database
   - initiator
 3. It's recommended to check `docker-compose logs` for ERROR